-1.7.1 Program Director
+1.7.1 Program Director (Revised 7/1/21)

-The Program Director is a full-time faculty member appointed by the Department Chair (if a departmental Program), or appointed by the Steering Committee (if an interdisciplinary Program) with the approval of the Dean, and is a member of the Graduate Executive Council.
-The Program Director has oversight of the PhD training unit and coordinates the Graduate Program in his/her department or division with the aid of a Program Committee.
-This responsibility implies that the Program Director represents the department and the students by: 1) Assisting the Admissions Committee in processing applications to the Graduate School; 2) Acting as advisor to graduate students until the student's Thesis Advisory Committee (TAC) is appointed; 3) Assisting the Graduate School in recording the student's progress toward the degree and recommending to the Promotions Committee transfer of credit and unusual course loads; 4) Making recommendations to the Dean regarding establishment of TACs, scheduling and administering of Qualifying Examinations, defense of dissertations, leaves of absence, withdrawals, and awarding the degree; 5) Transmitting administrative forms directly to the Graduate School office; and 6) Transmitting information from the Graduate School office to the graduate students.
+The Program Director is a full-time BCM faculty member nominated by the Program Executive Committee and appointed by the Dean.
+The Program Director is a member of the Graduate School Executive Council.
+The Program Director oversees and coordinates the Graduate Program with the aid of the Program Executive Committee.
+The responsibilities of the Program Director, either directly or via a designee, include: 1) Designing and implementing an effective recruitment process in collaboration with the Graduate School and making recommendations to the Central Admissions Committee; 2) Acting as major advisor to graduate students until the major advisor is appointed, and continuing to advise graduate students throughout their training; 3) Assisting the Graduate School in monitoring the student's progress toward the degree and recommending action to the Promotions Committee regarding alterations to the degree plan or other academic matters; 4) Making recommendations to the Dean regarding establishment of TACs, scheduling and administering of Qualifying Examinations, defense of dissertations, leaves of absence, withdrawals, and awarding the degree; 5) Transmitting information and administrative forms to the Graduate School office; 6) Transmitting information from the Graduate School to the graduate students and program faculty; 7) Advising Graduate Program faculty; and 8) Overseeing Program curriculum and other training activities.
+The Program Director reports directly to the Graduate School Dean.
+The Program Director may appoint Associate Directors to assist with program activities.